Analysts Overestimate Netflix's Q1 Revenue Growth

 Earnings season is here, which means a lot of companies will be sharing their results.
-On April 17, it is Netflix's (NASDAQ:NFLX) turn to report their results.
+On April 17, it is Netflix's (NASDAQ:NFLX) turn to report its results.
 The share price has a history of showing a significant amount of volatility right after earnings releases.
 So traders who know what to expect might have an opportunity to make some money short term.
 On the other hand, long-term investors might know when to get out or add money to their position.
-In this article I will show you why I believe that revenue expectations for Netflix have been set too high, raising chances of underperformance.
+In this article, I will show you why I believe that revenue expectations for Netflix have been set too high, raising chances of underperformance.

 Historical performance